-Ransway from the subscriber on the 30th March last, SIMON, a Negro Fellow, about 45 years of age; when spoken to appears much alarmed, and has a wild look.
-Also, DAPINEY, his wife, about 35 years of age; has a yerfow complexion, thin visage, very smart in her speech and actions.
-Also, her Son CHARLES, e858abbcda77?limit=12&page=1&q=james%20hartley%20hext outside of their home place, forming cross-plantation relationships.
-Larry Hudson found that in the Lowcountry, "the larger the plantation on which slaves lived, the more likely it was that a significant proportion of the slave population would find partners at home."33 Landowner James Hartley Hext (1787-1850) enslaved many people and owned hundreds of acres of land in Florida and South Carolina, including in the Charleston District and Santee River.
-On 16 May 1822, Hext published an advertisement in the Charleston Courier for the return of "Simon, a Negro fellow, about 45 years of age," "Daphney, his wife about 35 years of age," and "her son Charles, about 15 years of age."35 Considering Simon, Daphney, and Charles "were brought from the low country," Simon and Daphney constituted co-residential a relationship.
+James, Bet, Frank, and Jude/Judy's fate is very specific to their social and geographic context, considering that the legal context of Nova Scotia ensured that James and Jude/Judy's efforts to resist enslavement were not only recorded, but were put to trial and discussed in detail.
+With a large contingent of free black Loyalists, and an unclear legal definition of slavery, slavery remained legally insecure in Nova Scotia and New Brunswick.
+Although it was recognized under common law as a form of private property, slavery had no statuary basis, such as a slave code.30 While this lack of clarity could have been an asset to some black people in the Maritimes, it also heightened uncertainty; a black individual could live in Nova Scotia as a free person, be (re)enslaved, and eventually regain freedom, or be sold to a buyer in a stricter slaveholding society, such as the Caribbean, despite the ability to challenge their enslavement in court.31 e858abbcda77?limit=12&page=1&q=james%20hartley%20hext outside of their home place, forming cross-plantation relationships.32 Larry Hudson found that in the Lowcountry, "the larger the plantation on which slaves lived, the more likely it was that a significant proportion of the slave population would find partners at home."33 Landowner James Hartley Hext (1787-1850) enslaved many people and owned hundreds of acres of land in Florida and South Carolina, including in the Charleston District and Santee River.34 On 16 May 1822, Hext published an advertisement in the Charleston Courier for the return of "Simon, a Negro fellow, about 45 years of age," "Daphney, his wife about 35 years of age," and "her son Charles, about 15 years of age."35 Considering Simon, Daphney, and Charles "were brought from the low country," Daphnev Simon and constituted co-residential relationship.
 The advertisement specifies that Charles was "her son," in reference to Daphney, suggesting that Charles was not Simon's biological son, but by attempting an escape with Daphney and Charles, he believed he had a duty to protect and take responsibility for Charles, similarly to James and Bet's fostering of Jude/Judy.
-Relationships between single mothers and single men were prevalent within South Carolina counties.
-It is also notable to mention the advertisement details Simon's abuse and fear from/of his owner, considering he is described as "alarmed," and with "a wild look."
-Such an unsettling image speaks to Simon's mental health living under what Trevor Burnard has called "radical uncertainty," which included the ongoing surveillance of a slaveowner.
-Restricted from physical and social autonomy, enslaved people were, "always vulnerable to the depredations of whites and fellow slaves," violence that was both physical and "intolerable psychological stress," which possibly explains Simon's "alarmed," reaction when looking at his owner.
-Specific details regarding the attempted escape of Simon, Daphney, and Charles are not available, but it is almost certain that the family was re-captured.
-On the 7 June of 1823, a year after the escape, Hext sold a woman named Phoebe and Simon, both listed as about forty years old in a bill of sale, to Christopher G. Morris, also suggesting that the family initially escaped to avoid being sold away from each other and separated.
+Relationships between single mothers and single men were prevalent within South Carolina counties.36 It is also notable to mention the advertisement details Simon's abuse and fear from/of his owner, considering he is described as "alarmed," and with "a wild look."
+Such an unsettling image speaks to Simon's mental health living under what Trevor Burnard has called "radical uncertainty," which included the ongoing surveillance of a slaveowner.37 Restricted from physical and social autonomy, enslaved people were, "always vulnerable to the depredations of whites and fellow slaves," violence that was both physical and "intolerable psychological stress," which possibly explains Simon's "alarmed," reaction when looking at his owner.38 Specific details regarding the attempted escape of Simon, Daphney, and Charles are not available, but it is almost certain that the family was re-captured.
+On the 7 June of 1823, a year after the escape, Hext sold a woman named Phoebe and Simon, both listed as about forty years old in a bill of sale, to Christopher G. Morris, also suggesting that the family initially escaped to avoid being sold away from each other and separated.39